ASYB/blipper/README.md

 # blipper
-	I have used frisbyjs to test the assignments risby is a REST API testing framework built on node.js and Jasmine that makes testing API endpoints easy, fast, and fun.
+	I have used frisbyjs to test the assignments frisby is a REST API testing framework built on node.js and Jasmine that makes testing API endpoints easy, fast, and fun.
 Read below for a quick overview, or check out the API documentation.
 Please find below links